mjoblin/vibin/README.md

 Run `vibin --help` to see all commandline options.
 To see all the `serve` options, run `vibin serve --help`.

+## Persisted data

+`vibin` persists its data (settings, stored playlists, etc) to JSON files in a `_data` directory under the installation folder.
+These files can be found in a directory like `venv-vibin/lib/python3.14/site-packages/vibin/_data/`.

+The persisted data can also be retrieved using the `vibin` REST API endpoints `/api/vibin/db/{database_name}`, which can be accessed from the Swagger UI or using a commandline tool like `curl`.

 ## Overview

 `vibin` sits between the Vibin UI (`vibinui`) and the hardware devices (such as the music streamer,